Effects of weak magnetic field and finite chemical potential on the transport of charge and heat in hot QCD matter: Abstract

 \section{Abstract}

-We have studied the effects of weak magnetic field and finite chemical potential on the transport of charge and heat in hot QCD matter by estimating their respective response functions, {\em viz.} the electrical conductivity ($\sigma_{\rm el}$) and the thermal conductivity ($\kappa$).
-The expressions of both the conductivities are obtained by solving the relativistic Boltzmann transport equation in the relaxation time approximation at weak magnetic field and finite chemical potential ($\mu$).
-We have observed that the presence of weak magnetic field decreases the electrical and thermal conductivities when compared to those in the absence of magnetic field, whereas the finite chemical potential increases these conductivities.
-The effects of weak magnetic field and finite chemical potential are found to be more conspicuous at low temperatures, whereas at high temperatures, both $\sigma_{\rm el}$ and $\kappa$ have only a mild dependence on magnetic field and chemical potential.
+We have studied the effects of weak magnetic field and finite chemical potential on the transport of charge and heat in hot QCD matter by estimating their respective response functions, {\em viz.} the electrical conductivity ($\sigma_{\rm el}$), the Hall conductivity ($\sigma_{\rm H}$), the thermal conductivity ($\kappa_0$) and the Hall-type thermal conductivity ($\kappa_1$).
+The expressions of charge and heat transport coefficients are obtained by solving the relativistic Boltzmann transport equation in the relaxation time approximation at weak magnetic field and finite chemical potential.
+The interactions among partons are incorporated through their thermal masses.
+We have observed that $\ec$ and $\kappa_0$ decrease and $\eh$ and $\kappa_1$ increase with the magnetic field in the weak magnetic field regime.
+On the other hand, the presence of a finite chemical potential increases these transport coefficients.
+The effects of weak magnetic field and finite chemical potential on aforesaid transport coefficients are found to be more conspicuous at low temperatures, whereas at high temperatures, they have only a mild dependence on magnetic field and chemical potential.
 We have found that the presence of finite chemical potential further extends the lifetime of the magnetic field.
-Furthermore, we have explored the effects of weak magnetic field and finite $\mu$ on the Knudsen number ($\Omega$), the elliptic flow coefficient ($v_2$) and the Wiedemann-Franz law.
+Furthermore, we have explored the effects of weak magnetic field and finite chemical potential on the Knudsen number, the elliptic flow coefficient and the Wiedemann-Franz law.